ruiyichi/Assembly-Projects/README.md

-# Assembly Projects for CISC 211 at Mesa College
+# Assembly Projects for CISC 211

 Labs using VisUAL2:\
 Lab 6: Unpacking Signed 16b Numbers From a 32b Word\